Dangerous Foods for Dogs

 Ancestral Diet or Not?

 To quell some of the proponents for ancestral, raw food diets and all of the other quirky diets that people think are good for their dogs here is some food for fodder (pun intended :)).
-Just because dogs are believed to be descendants from wolves tens or thousands of years ago, doesn’t mean their diets are the same or can nutritionally digest the same types of enzymes, organisms and substances.
+Just because dogs are believed to be descendants from wolves tens of thousands of years ago, doesn’t mean their diets are the same or can nutritionally digest the same types of enzymes, organisms and substances.
 We share nearly identical DNA from Chimpanzees but do not share the same diet.
 Dogs are domesticated for a reason and although they love to scavenge and forage it doesn’t mean what they find to ingest will be healthy for them.
 In addition the AVMA, American Veterinarian Medical Association also condemns raw diets.